Compression

 Reading next

-How to Recycle Your Compression Socks
+How to Recycle Your Old Socks

 How Compression Socks are Used to Treat Lymphedema and Lipedema